cdig/cd-module/README.md

 # Overview

 cdModule is *huge*.

-It starts with everything in [cdFoundation](https://github.com/cdig/cd-foundation), then adds around 40 of its own tools, with hundreds of features.
-It also automatically includes a few other dependencies: Modernizr, SWFObject, and [Backend](https://github.com/cdig/backend).
+It starts with [cdFoundation](#cdfoundation), in-house libs like [Backend](#backend), and 3rd party libs like [Modernizr](#modernizr) and (SWFObject)[#swfobject].
+On top of this, it adds half-a-hundred of its own tools, with hundreds of features

-Despite this, there's not much you need to know about it to get started and be productive.
+Despite this, there's not much you need to know to make a basic module.
 If you're starting with the [module template](https://github.com/cdig/cd-module-template) and an existing [_project folder](#_project-folder), you can pretty much write whatever HTML and CSS you want.
-Allmost all of the module-essence is applied for you automatically.
+Almost all of the fancy module-goodness is applied for you automatically.
 However, there are a lot of optional tools to be used, should you opt to use them.
-So it's worth gradually learning this stuff, so you can make the most amazing modules possible.
+Read on to learn about them, so you can make the most amazing modules possible.
+Or leave now, and come back in anger when something breaks.
+That's what I do.

+#### Battle Plan

-We're going to look at cdModule in two separate halves.
+We're going to look at cdModule in three pieces.

 First, we'll look at the tools you will use when making a module — the [standard library](#skin-deep-the-standard-library).
 These are primarily HTML components, but there are also a few special styles and scripts to help you make gorgeous content.

 Afterward, we'll look at the network of systems that sit underneath — the [framework](#beneath-the-surface-the-framework).
 These systems extend cdFoundation, adding all sorts of special behaviour to your modules; from responsiveness, to score animations, to the HUD.

+Finally, we'll comment briefly on the underlying [foundations](#scraping-the-bottom-the-foundations) — cdFoundation, first party libs, and third party libs.

 For each item we look at, there'll be a full explanation of features, gotchas, secrets, suggestions, with links to the source code and related items.
 The source code links are particularly handy, since the source code is the *definitive* documentation.

+Now, let's tear it apart, [Lisa](https://www.youtube.com/watch?v=Plz-bhcHryc).